How we plan to grow your profits

 In short, you have a fantastic team of people helping you get great results.

-What our most successful clients have in common
+What our most successful clients have in common (and how you can be like them)

 We’ve had the privilege of working with many of the web’s most sophisticated companies.
 And we have spotted patterns in the ways they work.
 Our most successful clients have the following elements in common:

-Element 1: A bias for action
+Element 2: They have a bias for action

 The one on the right—“Move fast and break things”—describes a secret to success that is almost the opposite of most companies’ behavior.